zacLibaud/bADA55.github.io/index.md

 The smallest but most influential group, these users are responsible for at least 50% of all reviews.
 We identified them by ranking users based on their review counts and summing their contributions until this threshold was reached.

+And the remaining user were divided into :

 **Intermediate:**
 The top 10% of remaining users, contributing significantly but not at the same scale as the Experts.